jdonaldson/rumpus/README.md

 start it with :

 ```
-$>rumpshaker --directory ~/notes --file_types md txt
+$>rumpus --directory ~/notes --file_types md txt

 ```

 ## Configuration

-rumpshaker accepts a directory pattern that it will scan.
+Rumpus accepts a directory pattern that it will scan.
 It also requires filetypes that it will search for emojis and tags.